 It was a great honor to be invited by the curatorial team led by Daiga Jamonte to contribute to the exhibition preparation in different stages of the process.
 The most visible part of my contribution is the wall text which introduced the exhibition.
-I think it adequately summarizes the role of the photo club "Riga."
+It summarizes the role of the photo club "Riga" in one paragraph.

 The curator of the exhibition, Daiga Jamonte, outlines the history of the photo club "Riga" in a recent article "Photographic Pioneers in Soviet-Era Latvia: the Story of Riga Photo Club," Deep Baltic, March 5, 2018.

 My research article “The First Exhibition of Fine Art Photography in Latvia after World War II.
 1957–1958” provides detailed insight into the events that led to the foundation of the photo club "Riga" in 1962.
 Published in Art History & Theory 15 (2012): 26-33.

 I have studied the photo club "Riga" for many years and have discussed its significance in my book The Photograph as Art in Latvia.
 1960-1969 (Riga: Neputns, 2011).